consoledotdev/home/content/podcast/s02e03-observability-charity-majors-honeycomb.md

 up front for it.
 And there's just an infinite number of things that can go wrong.
 That just doesn't work anymore.

-**David Mytton:**Does that mean you are storing all of the raw data all of the time or does sampling come in?
+**David:**Does that mean you are storing all of the raw data all of the time or does sampling come in?

-**Charity Majors:** Well, that's a client side decision.
+**Charity:** Well, that's a client side decision.
 We don't make that decision for you.
 Our client side libraries support dynamic sampling, because I mean like at the end of the day, if you want your health check request to have the same level of importance as your errors to slash payments, that's up to you.
 Many people don't, but that's up to you, but we store it all.
 We give everybody, even our free tier, 60 days worth of storage because storage is cheap now it really me off the way.
 So many companies are still charging on storage like that's what's costly for them.
 That's not costly at all.
 What's costly is the engineering effort to make a great user experience.

-**David Mytton:** That makes sense.
+**David:** That makes sense.
 So in terms of the next step, once all the data's in there, I suppose there's two route to using it.
 There's something's gone wrong and you need to access the data, you are running some kind of query, but then the step before that is knowing that something has gone wrong and that's alerting.
 And the typical problem is too many alerts, alert fatigue.
 How do you think about that?

-**Charity Majors:** Oh, I'm so glad you asked.
+**Charity:** Oh, I'm so glad you asked.
 What we see is that when people adopt SLOs, they get to delete like 90% of their paging alerts.
 You want to align your alerts with your customers actually being in pain and you want to align them with as this alert is being burned down, is it so bad that you need to wake someone up in the middle of the night or is it not?
 So you get to optimize for engineering happiness.
 Besides that though, I really think that observability demands a different of interacting with your data than monitoring does.
 Monitoring is all about, you should never have to look at your dashboards.
 It will alert you.
 It will tell you when it's time to look at it.
 Otherwise you don't have to look at them at all.

 With observability, I think it's about being a constant kind of conversation